mozilla/data-docs/src/concepts/segments.md

 like "heavy users use the product heavily" instead of more meaningful ones like "heavy users go on to continue using the product heavily".

-So, when writing queries,
-be sure to compute users' segments using only data collected before the time period you're analyzing their behavior.
+So, when writing queries to compute segments directly from their definition, be sure to compute users' segments using only data collected before the time period you're analyzing their behavior.
-For example, we should compute DAU for the "regular users v1" segment on 2020-03-18 by checking the usage criterion with data up to and including 2020-03-17.

 Segments are found as columns in the `clients_last_seen` dataset: the segment listed for a client on a `submission_date` is valid for that `submission_date` because it is computed only using behavioral data collected _before_ the `submission_date`.